gaussic/keras-en-backup/sources/layers/recurrent.md

         of the `state_size`.

-    It is also possible for `cell` to be a list of RNN cell instances, in which cases the cells get stacked on after the other in the RNN, implementing an efficient stacked RNN.
+    It is also possible for `cell` to be a list of RNN cell instances, in which cases the cells get stacked one after the other in the RNN, implementing an efficient stacked RNN.

 - __return_sequences__: Boolean.
 Whether to return the last output